Will I get the same musicians I see on your website?

 Can I request songs?

 Absolutely!
 We’re happy to take DJ requests leading up to the event, but please give us at least one week’s notice.
-We also actively encourage song requests on the night, which your guests can write up on our fabulous Blackboard of Power.
+We also actively encourage song requests on the night.
 If we know the song we will perform it live, otherwise we have a DJ library of over 15,000 songs and will usually have it on hand.
+Check out our ultimate party playlist for some inspiration!
 Learning specific songs for your event is charged at $50 per song per musician.

 Can your musicians MC our event?

 We are unable to MC your event, as we usually have our hands full.
-We can however refer you to a professional MC so you can book them direct.
+If you want to hire a professional MC we highly recommend Tim Manger (he’s also a civil celebrant if you need one).
 If you’re on a budget we would recommend asking an outgoing friend or family member to take on this role for the night.

 How many people can you play to?